garris/BackstopJS/README.md

 ### testing SPAs and AJAX content

-It is very common for client-side web apps is to initially download a small chunk of important content and render it to the screen as soon as it arrives at the browser.
-Once this has completed, various JS components often take over to progressively load more, less important content (e.g. ads, feeds or other supporting content/features) over some relatively short amount of time.
+It is very common for client-side web apps is to initially download a small chunk of bootstrapping code/content and render it to the screen as soon as it arrives at the browser.
+Once this has completed, various JS components often take over to progressively load more content.

-The problem testing these apps is knowing _when_ to take the screenshot.
+The problem testing these scenarios is knowing _when_ to take the screenshot.
 BackstopJS solves this problem with two config properties: `readyEvent` and `delay`.

 ####trigger screen capture via console.log()